ericmjl/thesis/introduction.md

 Evolutionary drift is not the only mechanism by which influenza evolves.
 Its segmented and independently assorting genome allows for **reassortment** as a complementary mode of genomic evolution.
 Reassortment is thought to be the process resulting from co-infection of two viruses infecting the same host at the same time.
 If, for example, a red virus and a blue virus were to co-infect the same host cell, the progeny virus would contain any one of 2<sup>8</sup> combinations of red and blue segments (inclusive of the original viruses themselves) (#figure).
 Reassortment, thus, can be viewed as a form of **evolutionary shift** in the genomic structure of the virus.

 In the study of the process of reassortment, one cannot escape from the topic of "how viruses are packaged".
-I have detailed the current best knowledge in the field in an appendix,
+I have detailed the current best knowledge in the field in the appendix, as it is not a central and necessary piece of knowledge for understanding influenza reassortment at a global scale.
+However, for the uninitiated, the major key points are as follows:

+1. There are "packaging signals" located in the coding sequence (imposing a further evolutionary constraint) that determine whether a piece of RNA is selectively packaged into the viral genome.
+2. Selective packaging is shown via electron microscopy, where the vast majority of viral particles have a distinct "7+1" arrangement of segments.
+3. Packaging signals have been exploited to generate influenza viruses that carry GFP rather than one of the genomic segments, allowing for tracking of viral replication.

+## Inferring Reassortment

 ----